neo4j-field/neo4j-arrow/README.md

 # neo4j-arrow -- Data Science workflows 10-100x faster

-> "“When you want to do something, do it right away.
+> “When you want to do something, do it right away.
 Do it when you can.
 > It’s the only way to live a life without regrets.”
 >   -- Sonic The Hedgehog